zoharbabin/prompetize/docs/adr/ADR-003_Local_Storage_and_Data_Management.md

   - **Implementation:** Use HTTPS for all GitHub API interactions to protect data in transit.
   - **Reasoning:** Ensures that data synchronization between local storage and GitHub repositories is secure.

-- **Specify Encryption Standards:** Define the specific encryption algorithms and practices to be used with the Web Crypto API to ensure consistency and security.
-- **Outline Synchronization Frequency:** Include details on how often synchronization with GitHub occurs and how conflicts are detected and resolved.

 ### Testing Strategy

-- **Test-Driven Development (TDD):**
-  - **Approach:** Adopt TDD by writing tests for storage operations before implementing them to ensure reliability and maintainability.
+- **Test-Driven Development (TDD):** Adopt TDD by writing tests for storage operations before implementing them to ensure reliability and maintainability.

 - **Automated Testing:**
   - **Unit Tests:** Utilize Jest to write unit tests for functions handling local storage operations and GitHub synchronization logic.
   - **Integration Tests:** Verify the interaction between Chrome’s Storage API and GitHub’s REST API to ensure seamless data synchronization.
   - **End-to-End (E2E) Tests:** Implement E2E tests using Cypress to simulate user interactions with prompt management features, ensuring that prompts are correctly stored, synced, and retrieved.

-- **Continuous Integration (CI):**
-  - **Integration:** Incorporate automated tests into the CI pipeline using GitHub Actions to run tests on every commit and pull request, ensuring that new changes do not break existing storage and synchronization functionalities.
+- **Continuous Integration (CI):** Incorporate automated tests into the CI pipeline using GitHub Actions to run tests on every commit and pull request, ensuring that new changes do not break existing storage and synchronization functionalities.

 ### Documentation Updates

 - **CHANGELOG:**
-- **Specify Encryption Standards:** Define the specific encryption algorithms and practices to be used with the Web Crypto API to ensure consistency and security.
-- **Outline Synchronization Frequency:** Include details on how often synchronization with GitHub occurs and how conflicts are detected and resolved.
+  - **Maintenance:**
-  - **Maintenance:** Update `CHANGELOG.md` with detailed entries for changes related to local storage and data management, including new features, bug fixes, and security enhancements.
+    - Document all changes related to local storage and data management, including new features, bug fixes, and security enhancements.
+    - Provide versioned entries with dates and descriptions to maintain transparency and traceability.

 - **README:**
-  - **Enhancements:** Revise `README.md` to include comprehensive sections on:
+  - **Enhancements:**
-    - Setting up local storage configurations.
-    - Managing GitHub synchronization settings.
-    - Troubleshooting common storage and synchronization issues.
-    - Best practices for maintaining data integrity and security.
+    - **Local Storage Setup:** Include instructions on configuring local storage and integrating with GitHub repositories.
+    - **Usage Guidelines:** Detail how to manage prompt templates, handle synchronization, and troubleshoot common issues.

 ### Summary